Sphereon-Opensource/PEX/README.md

 As a result we introduced the `PEX` class to replace the former `PEJS` class.
 This class does feature detection on the presentation definition to determine whether it is a v1 or v2 spec.
 Then it delegates the functionality to the PEXv1 or PEXv2 class respectively.
+See also: [v0.6 Breaking changes](#breaking-change-class-and-package-renamed-as-of-v060)

 ## Workflow Diagram

 The below diagram shows how a typical interaction between a verifier and a wallet looks like.
 It makes no assumptions about the actual transport (DIDComm, SIOPv2/OIDC4VP, CHAPI, REST)

 ![Flow diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Sphereon-Opensource/pex/develop/docs/simple-scenario.puml)